MicrosoftDocs/azure-docs/articles/azure-functions/functions-networking-options.md

 The hosting models have different levels of network isolation available.
 Choosing the correct one helps you meet your network isolation requirements.

-You can host function apps in a couple of ways:
+You can host function apps in a couple of ways :

 * You can choose from plan options that run on a multitenant infrastructure, with various levels of virtual network connectivity and scaling options:
     * The [Consumption plan](consumption-plan.md) scales dynamically in response to load and offers minimal network isolation options.